gicking/stm8gal/README.md

 - The BSL can be entered only within 1s after reset or power-on.
 Exception are virgin devices, which remain in bootloader mode indefinitely.

 - The UART "reply" mode (see above) supports single-wire interfaces like LIN or ISO9141.
 It requires a "Rx echo" for each sent byte.
 Using the reply mode with dual wires therefore requires _stm8gal_ to echo each received byte individually, which results in low upload speeds.
+Also "reply" seems to work reliably only for <=33.4kBaud.

 - The STM32 uses a very similar bootloader protocol, so adapting the flasher tool for STM32 should be straightforward.
 However, I have no board available, but please feel free to go ahead...